poggit/support/virion.md

 Version 1 was largely coupled with Poggit, resulting in vendor lock-in and poor tooling.
-Its dependency declaration was coupled with Poggit and was not supported by most extenral tools, causing a lot of inconvenience for developers when trying to integrate third-party PHP tools such as editors and static analysis.
+Its dependency declaration was coupled with Poggit and was not supported by most external tools, causing a lot of inconvenience for developers when trying to integrate third-party PHP tools such as editors and static analysis.